vitzaoral/RaspberryPi-Camera-Timelapse/README.md

 - **Raspberry Pi Zero 2 WH**: The main processing unit, chosen for its small form factor and low power consumption.
 - **Witty Pi 4 Mini**: A real-time clock and power management module that allows the Raspberry Pi to operate on a timed power cycle, greatly reducing power usage.
-- **Raspberry Pi Camera Module V2**: The camera used for capturing images.
+- **Raspberry Pi Camera Module V2**: The camera used for capturing images (Arducam 8MP IMX219 175 Degree)

 ## Getting Started